Covid-19 Coronavirus Closure Work - Keep Checking for further updates

-For Science – in terms 1 – we will be focusing on Electricity.
+For Science – in term 1 – we will be focusing on Electricity.
 The children will learn through practical investigation and research.

 We hope you have had a lovely time over the summer and we are sure you are now ready to start the new school year, so welcome to Year 6!
-Mr. Murrock and Mr. Purton are looking forward to getting to know you and working together so that we have a very exciting and productive year.
+Mr. Purton and Mrs. Chapman are looking forward to getting to know you and working together so that we have a very exciting and productive year.
 We hope that you enjoy the new challenges and preparation for secondary school that year 6 has to offer.

-We will be holding a parents meeting on Monday 18th September at 6:30pm to discuss the exciting events and expectations of year 6!
+We will be holding a parents meeting on Monday 16th September to discuss the exciting events and expectations of year 6!
 All children are very welcome!

 We recommend the following website to support your children with the first term of Year 6.
 Please click on the links to visit the page: